basileMarchand/basictools-frozen/README.txt

     Cython
     Eigen

-3) INSTALLATION
+2) INSTALLATION

     to compile the c++ sources run command in the parent directory of BasicTools

      > python BasicTools/setup.py build_ext --inplace

-     or for Python 3

-     > python3 BasicTools/setup.py build_ext --inplace

-4) NOTES FOR CONTRIBUTORS
+3) NOTES FOR CONTRIBUTORS

-    We recomend to use the "simple"  behavior for pushing :

-       git config --global push.default simple

     Please Read the following page before contributing code :